priyatarigopula02/compsci-project-3/README.md

 ```
 compsci-project-3/src/
 │
-├── analysis.ipynb - contains core analysis, all experiments discussed in report
+├── 01_visualizations.ipynb - visualizations of the function used in this project
-├── visualizations.ipynb - visualizations of the function used in this project
+├── 02_analysis.ipynb - contains core analysis, all experiments discussed in report
 └── common.py - helper functions
 ```